theblixguy/ScanLinks/README.md

 # ScanLinks
-ScanLinks - Block unsafe/dangerous links on your Android phone!
+ScanLinks - Block unsafe/dangerous links on your Android device!

 ## What is ScanLinks?